 There’s never a good time to be stopped by one.
-But, trains are more likely to show up right when you’re late for work, have a topped-up bladder, or happen to be transporting a kidney or ice sculpture.
+But, trains are likely to show up when you’re late for work or transporting a kidney or ice sculpture.
 We feel your pain.

 The Cohub office is located immediately adjacent to the tracks.
 We watch those big boys roll by all day long.
 We’ve had missed meetings, lunches delivered an hour late, even had a job prospect climb through an open box car because a train had parked itself right across 4th and Chestnut.

 The source of all this car/train conflict lies a little over four miles to the south.
 There sits Radnor Yard

 It might not seem like it, but having watched the rail activity for a couple of years now, CSX really does do its best to play nice.
 But, they can only do so much given the nature of the situation and the transportation volume.
 Expect more delays as the convergence of rail cars and road cars grows steadily with all the new Nashville traffic load.

 Cohub solves tough business problems with code.
 This train thing is a tough problem, so we coded a solution.
 It's called the 4th Ave Train Spotter and it's free for everyone to use.